LAGuide

 Goldburger opened its first brick-and-mortar in Highland Park back in 2020 and has since exploded in popularity.
 These are the most substantial burgers in LA's oversaturated smash scene.
 From their namesake "Goldburger," topped with american cheese, grilled onions, and garlic-mustard aioli, to the "LA Special," loaded with thick cuts of pastrami, these smashburgers will keep you full past dinner or possibly even into breakfast the next day.
 Get the kind-of-spicy curly fries, too.

-Jeff's Table is a deli hidden behind a liquor store that also happens to be one of our favorite places to grab a sandwich in Highland Park.
-If you're really hungry, get the "Jeff's Special" - hot pastrami, sauerkraut, and what's basically a big parmesan crisp on rye—or the "Dirty Baby," which is a turkey salad sandwich that involves housemade chili crisp, two kinds of smoked cheese, and pickled onions.
-Get a side of the spicy, creamy Thai peanut mac salad to balance everything.
+Jeff’s Table isn’t the first deli hidden behind a liquor store in Highland Park—they’re not even the first one to occupy the space they’re in.
+But hidden or not, this is one of our favorite places to get a sandwich in the neighborhood.
+If you’re really hungry, get the “Jeff’s Special”—hot pastrami, sauerkraut, and what’s basically a big parmesan crisp on rye—or the “Dirty Baby,” which is a turkey salad sandwich that involves housemade chili crisp, two kinds of smoked cheese, and pickled onions.
+Order a side of the spicy, creamy Thai peanut mac salad to balance everything all out.

 This graffiti-adorned Spanish restaurant on Figueroa is a great place to celebrate an exciting life event and, in the process, find out what goat anchovy butter is (hint: it's good).
 The tapas are better than the larger dishes here, so grab a seat at the bar, snack on gambas a la plancha and ham croquetas, and then go all-in on their excellent cocktails.
 The gin and tonics are all dangerously drinkable, and the rioja sour will make you realize you don't actually hate whiskey.